Skip to content

 3. Add a clip — Right-click an empty button and choose Add Clip, then choose a file.

-4. Choose a play mode — Open Preferences → Play Mode and pick Default, Auto, or Single Output.
+4. Choose a play mode — Open Preferences → Play Mode and pick Default or Single Output.

 • Single Output is the simplest: everything goes to Output A.

-• Default lets you patch each clip to its own output.
+• Default lets you patch each clip to its own output — unassigned clips are distributed to free outputs automatically.

 5. Set the output — Right-click the clip and select from the quick menu (or right-click → Clip Settings) and choose an output letter.
 In Single Output mode this is automatic.